Olivia Price: Sailing

 Price has been selected to represent Australia at the 2012 Summer Olympics in sailing as the team's skipper.
 She was named to the Elliott 6m team in June 2012.
 She was the youngest member of Australia's sailing team.
 In the lead up to the Olympic Games, she participated at a national team training camp at the Australian Institute of Sport's Italian training centre.
 She went into London knowing that if she earned a medal, she would be the youngest female ever to earn one in the event.

+She was not selected for the 49erFX class at the 2016 Summer Olympics in Rio de Janeiro and took a five-year break from sailing.

+Price teamed up with Evie Haseldine in September 2021.
+Together they finished 10th sailing in the 49erFX class at the Olympic Test Event, held in Marseille in July 2023.
+Coached by Victor Paya, they subsequently won bronze at the 2023 Sailing World Championships, winning Australia a place in the 2024 Paris Olympic Games.